evant/sparkle/docs/notes.md

 operator is ambiguous in this case so it's disabled in this context.
 You can either: use the prefix version, use an alternate name, or assign to a variable and use that instead. ex:
 `I remembered to give my friend Appljack's apples plus 1 and add Rarity's dresses and 2.`

+## Scoping

+Variable scoping isn't described at all in the reference.
+I went with lexical scoped variables.
+You may also redeclare a variable at any time in the same scope and it'll shadow the previous one.